desh-woes/private-ai/#60DaysOfUdacity.md

 ### Day 34:
 **Update** - 31/07/2019
 1. Reveiwed some of the content taught in the federated learning section.
 This is still in preparation for the final project.
 I have been quite lazy/busy to implement it.

+### Day 34:
+**Update** - 1/08/2019
+1. I am glad to be in the last month of this challenge course, now working on powering through the last two modules left so I can learn all there is to be learnt before the end of the course.

+2. Still working on the federated learning project.
+It was a busy day at work so was not able to do much but I am still on track with my deadlines hopefully.